jfcloutier/karma_system/design_notes/wellbeing.md

 * it has more of a given type than it really does, thus acting as a benefactor, sending up to half the pretended difference to each umwelt CA at the end of each timeframe, until it has none
 * it has the actual amount of a given type it actually does, thus either giving nor accepting tokens from its umwelt to reach equilibrium

 Any CA with can change its wellbeing representation toward its umwelt.
-It is an action the CA can take to impact the normativity of beliefs it and its umwelt hold.
+It is an action the CA can take to impact the normativity of experiences it and its umwelt hold.

 The actions are: